Wafaa-Almadhoun/ESP32-Operation-algorithm/README.md

 step 8: after finished compuling we should select tools> our port, COM3

-step 9: uploud the code to ESP32 then the LED will Blink !
+step 9: uploud the code to ESP32 then the LED in ESP32 will Blink !